antoniofull/thexpatmagazine.com/src/pages/blog/2018-03-28-the-top-8-countries-for-expats.md

 ### 5. Malta

-If you&#8217;re looking for a warmer place and nice beaches, then this is the place for you.
-Moreover, the taxes are lower compared to other countries, it has a good health system and it&#8217;s cheaper.
+If you're looking for a warmer place and nice beaches, then this is the place for you.
+Moreover, the taxes are lower compared to other countries, it has a good health system and it's cheaper.

 <img  src="/img/uploads/2018/03/village-843220_1920.jpg" alt="" width="1920" height="1531" srcset="/img/uploads/2018/03/village-843220_1920.jpg 1200w, /img/uploads/2018/03/village-843220_1920-300x239.jpg 300w, /img/uploads/2018/03/village-843220_1920-768x612.jpg 768w, /img/uploads/2018/03/village-843220_1920-1024x817.jpg 1024w, /img/uploads/2018/03/village-843220_1920-1150x917.jpg 1150w" sizes="(max-width: 1920px) 100vw, 1920px" />